-1903 In The Runaways with a book by Addison Brukhardt and a score by Raymond Hubbell, the hero is transported to a tropical island and will be made a king.
+1903 In The Runaways, with a book by Addison Burkhardt and a score by Raymond Hubbell, the hero is transported to a tropical island and will be made a king.
 The catch?
 He must marry the queen.
-The show will run nearly 21 weeks at Broadway's Casino Theater.
+The show runs nearly 21 weeks at Broadway's Casino Theatre.

-1920 American author, critic and playwright William Dean Howells dies today in New York City.
-In his criticism he championed the work of James A. Herne and Clyde Fitch.
-His plays include Yorick's Love, The Garroters and The Mouse Trap (not to be confused with Agatha Christie's play of the same name).
+1920 American author, critic, and playwright William Dean Howells dies in New York City.
+In his criticism, he championed the work of James A. Herne and Clyde Fitch.
+His plays include Yorick's Love, The Garroters, and The Mouse Trap (not to be confused with Agatha Christie's play of the same name).
 He was 83 years old.

-1938 Richard Rodgers and Lorenz Hart contribute music and lyrics for I Married an Angel at the Shubert Theater on Broadway.
-George Balanchine choreographs this story of a banker who looks for Ms. Right from above.
-Dennis King and Vera Zorina are featured for this 42-week run.
+1938 Richard Rodgers and Lorenz Hart contribute music and lyrics for I Married an Angel at the Shubert Theatre on Broadway.
+George Balanchine choreographs the story of a banker who looks for Ms. Right from above.
+Dennis King and Vera Zorina are featured for the 42-week run.

 2012 Paul Gross heads the cast of the world premiere of John Guare's Are You There, McPhee? at the McCarter Theatre in New Jersey.
 Sam Buntrock directs the play about a playwright who is sucked into the tangle of the lives of a pair of abandoned children.